-Historic Preservation Fuels Bold Modernization of Freshman Housing Complex
+Historic Preservation Fuels Bold Modernization of Beech Street Housing Complex

 “This is a tremendous boost for this project and we are very grateful,” said BW President Robert Helmer.
 “Providing a vibrant residential experience is an important part of the educational experience for our students.
 This project allows us to update three of our older residence halls with exceptional facilities for today’s and tomorrow’s college students.”